rpthms/nft-geo-filter/README.md

 been dropped/accepted.
 Just add the `--counter` argument when calling the script.

+Filtering rules can also log the packets that are allowed or denied by them, by using the `--log` argument.
+You can optionally provide a prefix to the log messages for easier identification, using the `--log-prefix` argument and change the log severity level from 'warn' by using the `--log-level` argument.

 # Help Text
 Run `nft-geo-filter -h` to get the following help text:
 ```